I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ntifs/nf-ntifs-rtlcreateheap.md

 <p><b>RtlCreateHeap</b> returns a handle to be used in accessing the created heap. </p>

 ## -remarks
-<p><b>RtlCreateHeap</b> creates a private heap object from which the calling process can allocate memory blocks by calling <a href="https://msdn.microsoft.com/library/windows/hardware/ff552108">RtlAllocateHeap</a>.
+<p><b>RtlCreateHeap</b> creates a private heap object from which the calling process can allocate memory blocks by calling <a href="..\ntifs\nf-ntifs-rtlallocateheap.md">RtlAllocateHeap</a>.
 The initial commit size determines the number of pages that are initially allocated for the heap.
 The initial reserve size determines the number of pages that are initially reserved for the heap.
 Pages that are reserved but uncommitted create a block in the process's virtual address space into which the heap can expand. </p>

-<p>If allocation requests made by <a href="https://msdn.microsoft.com/library/windows/hardware/ff552108">RtlAllocateHeap</a> exceed the heap's initial commit size, the system commits additional pages of physical storage for the heap, up to the heap's maximum size.
+<p>If allocation requests made by <a href="..\ntifs\nf-ntifs-rtlallocateheap.md">RtlAllocateHeap</a> exceed the heap's initial commit size, the system commits additional pages of physical storage for the heap, up to the heap's maximum size.
 If the heap is nongrowable, its maximum size is limited to its initial reserve size. </p>

 <p>If the heap is growable, its size is limited only by available memory.
-If requests by <a href="https://msdn.microsoft.com/library/windows/hardware/ff552108">RtlAllocateHeap</a> exceed the current size of committed pages, the system calls <a href="https://msdn.microsoft.com/library/windows/hardware/ff566416">ZwAllocateVirtualMemory</a> to obtain the memory needed, assuming that the physical storage is available. </p>

-<p>In addition, if the heap is nongrowable, an absolute limitation arises: the maximum size of a memory block in the heap is 0x7F000 bytes.
-The virtual memory threshold of the heap is equal to the maximum heap block size or the value of the <b>VirtualMemoryThreshold</b> member of the <i>Parameters</i> structure, whichever is less.
-The heap also may need to pad the request size for metadata and alignment purposes so requests to allocate blocks within 4096 Bytes (1 Page) of the <b>VirtualMemoryThreshold</b> may fail even if the maximum size of the heap is large enough to contain the block.
-(For more information about <b>VirtualMemoryThreshold</b>, see the members of the <i>Parameters</i> parameter to <b>RtlCreateHeap</b>.)  </p>

-<p><b>RtlCreateHeap</b> creates a private heap object from which the calling process can allocate memory blocks by calling <a href="https://msdn.microsoft.com/library/windows/hardware/ff552108">RtlAllocateHeap</a>.
-The initial commit size determines the number of pages that are initially allocated for the heap.
-The initial reserve size determines the number of pages that are initially reserved for the heap.
-Pages that are reserved but uncommitted create a block in the process's virtual address space into which the heap can expand. </p>

-<p>If allocation requests made by <a href="https://msdn.microsoft.com/library/windows/hardware/ff552108">RtlAllocateHeap</a> exceed the heap's initial commit size, the system commits additional pages of physical storage for the heap, up to the heap's maximum size.
-If the heap is nongrowable, its maximum size is limited to its initial reserve size. </p>

-<p>If the heap is growable, its size is limited only by available memory.
-If requests by <a href="https://msdn.microsoft.com/library/windows/hardware/ff552108">RtlAllocateHeap</a> exceed the current size of committed pages, the system calls <a href="https://msdn.microsoft.com/library/windows/hardware/ff566416">ZwAllocateVirtualMemory</a> to obtain the memory needed, assuming that the physical storage is available. </p>
+If requests by <a href="..\ntifs\nf-ntifs-rtlallocateheap.md">RtlAllocateHeap</a> exceed the current size of committed pages, the system calls <a href="..\ntifs\nf-ntifs-zwallocatevirtualmemory.md">ZwAllocateVirtualMemory</a> to obtain the memory needed, assuming that the physical storage is available. </p>

 <p>In addition, if the heap is nongrowable, an absolute limitation arises: the maximum size of a memory block in the heap is 0x7F000 bytes.
 The virtual memory threshold of the heap is equal to the maximum heap block size or the value of the <b>VirtualMemoryThreshold</b> member of the <i>Parameters</i> structure, whichever is less.
 The heap also may need to pad the request size for metadata and alignment purposes so requests to allocate blocks within 4096 Bytes (1 Page) of the <b>VirtualMemoryThreshold</b> may fail even if the maximum size of the heap is large enough to contain the block.
 (For more information about <b>VirtualMemoryThreshold</b>, see the members of the <i>Parameters</i> parameter to <b>RtlCreateHeap</b>.)  </p>